briancodehub/hackernews-api-test/README.md

 ##  Test Coverage (Testcases)

 1. test_top_stories_returns_ids
-  -Retrieving top stories with the top stories API
+  ->  Retrieving top stories with the top stories API
 2. test_top_story_has_title_and_url_or_text
-  -using the top stories API to retrieve the current top story from the items api
+  ->  using the top stories API to retrieve the current top story from the items api
 3. test_top_story_first_comment
-  -using the top stories api to retrieve a top story, retrieve its first comment using the item api.
+  ->  using the top stories api to retrieve a top story, retrieve its first comment using the item api.
 4. test_lowest_id_item
-  -edge case: check json with id = 0.
+  ->  edge case: check json with id = 0.
 5. test_max_id_item
-  -edge case: check json with max id number.
+  ->  edge case: check json with max id number.
 6. test_every_top_story_is_type_story
-  -edge case: check for all the top stories if they have title
+  ->  edge case: check for all the top stories if they have title
 7. test_every_comment_top_story_has_a_comment
-  -edge case check for all the top stories first comment have text.
+  ->  edge case check for all the top stories first comment have text.

 ---